Can a non-parent obtain custody of a child?

 You May Also Like

-What are the risk factors for developing rheumatoid arthritis?
+What are the main factors contributing to segregation in developing countries?

 What is family law?